In general, the first floor is the busiest floor, and the floors get progressively more idle as you go up or down.

 Group Study Rooms

-These rooms are designed for private group work and can be closed off to allow for focusing.
-However, this does not mean that you can't reserve them for personal use if you need.
+These rooms, which may only be reserved by Bucknell students, are designed for private group work and can be closed off to allow for focusing.
+However, this does not mean that students can't reserve them for personal use if needed.